gravitational/teleport/docs/architecture.md

 1. SSH client connects to proxy and executes `proxy` subsystem of the proxy's SSH server providing target node's host and port location.
 2. Proxy dials to the target TCP address and starts forwarding the traffic to the client.
-3. SSH client uses established SSH tunnel to open new SSH connection and authenticate with the target node using it's client certificate.
+3. SSH client uses established SSH tunnel to open new SSH connection and authenticate with the target node using its client certificate.

 **Implementation note:** Teleport's proxy command makes it compatible with [SSH jump host](https://wiki.gentoo.org/wiki/SSH_jump_host) pattern implemented using OpenSSH's `ProxyCommand`